silitics/rugpi/www/docs/bakery/devices/raspberry-pi.md

 ### Raspberry Pi 4 and Compute Module 4

 The bootloader version shipped with Raspberry Pi 4 and Compute Module 4 does not support the `tryboot` feature out-of-the-box.
-To use Rugpi with these boards, the bootloader stored in the EEPROM must be updated to at least version `2023-05-11`.
+To use Rugix Bakery with these boards, the bootloader stored in the EEPROM must be updated to at least version `2023-05-11`.
 For Compute Module 4, this requires `usbboot` (see [CM4's documentation for details](https://www.raspberrypi.com/documentation/computers/compute-module.html#flashing-the-bootloader-eeprom-compute-module-4) or check out [this blog post by Jeff Geerling](https://www.jeffgeerling.com/blog/2022/how-update-raspberry-pi-compute-module-4-bootloader-eeprom)).
 For Raspberry Pi 4, you can use the `core/rpi-include-firmware` recipe to include the update in the image.
 The bootloader will then be automatically updated when first booting the image.